tomascherian/tp/docs/UserGuide.md

 title: User Guide
 ---

+AddresSoC is a desktop app for School of Computing (SoC) students to **keep track of their student network and schedule meetings**.
-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you're a student who can type fast, AddresSoC can get your contact and schedule management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}